-Note: It is recommended that both fans be replaced at the same time, even
+Note: It is recommended that both fans be replaced at the same time, even if only one has failed.

-- if only one has failed.
-1. Disconnect ac power from PM. - 2.
+- 1. Disconnect ac power from PM. - 2.
 Remove the plastic fan filter retainer on each fan.
 Use a small slotted screwdriver if necessary.
 Remove filters. - 3.
 Unscrew the four philips head screws that secure the fans to the PM.
 Remove the four white plastic stand-offs from each fan along with the plastic finger guards.
 Install the finger guards, stand-offs and screws on to the replacement fans. - 4.
-Un-plug the two 2 conductor fan powerleads from the circuit board.
-Use a small sloted screwdriver if necessary to unlock the plug from the mating board connector. - 5.
-When installing replacement fan: - A. Make sure each fans cable passes through the slot in the front panel and does not impede fan blade rotation. - B. Make sure the fan air flow, which is indcated by an arrow on the top of the fan, points into the Power Module. - 6.
-Attach fans to PM with the eight screws and re-install fan filters (clean first) and filter retainers. - 7.
-Re-connect ac power to PM and confirm fans operate.
+Un-plug the two 2 conductor fan powerleads from the mating connector. . - 5.
+When installing replacement fan: - A. Make sure each fans cable passes through the slot in the front panel and does not impede fan blade rotation. - B. Make sure the fan air flow, which is indicated by an arrow on the top of the fan, points into the Power Module. - Attach fans to PM with the eight screws and re-install fan filters (clean first) and filter retainers.

+7. Re-connect ac power to PM and confirm fans operate.